marcusau/ipo_pdfparsing_server/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # The key components of api_server.py
 - table of content search function (locate_pages function) : aims to find out the page numbers containing information of "parties involved" and "underwriting".
 It is relied on the keywords stored in the "search_keywords.txt" file and compare the text inside "table of content" extracted by the python module: pymupdf or fitz.
-- Deployment script of line gluer NLP model (/ML/eng_preprocessor.py)
+- Deployment script of line gluer NLP model (/ML/eng_preprocessor.py) : aims to align the text lines extract from the indicated pages of the pdf file
+- Deployment script of the NER model: the script of NER model is inside the api_server.py but the model file (model.pth) and the vocab files are stored in the /ML/ner_model in this repository.
+- company name list and title regroup function: it is stored inside the main function of the api_server.py script

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------